 - For minors, attestation of the guardian must also be presented.

-- For nominees applying for withdrawal, Annexure 1 and 2 forms must also be submitted.
+- For nominees applying for withdrawal, Annexures 1 and 2 forms must also be submitted.

 Usually, the post office releases the corpus via cheque.